Chapter 12: The Capstone (Building a Game)

 1 The game crashed.
 Read the error and fix it.

-The agent will read the traceback, use read_file to find the bug, use edit_file to patch it, and run again.
+The agent will read the traceback, use read_file to find the bug, use edit_file to patch it, and run it again.

 Step 5: The Pivot (Feature Creep)